foocheung/batchingsamples/README.md

 # batching_samples

 A simple Shiny app to help allocate samples into batches.
 This app uses functions from the R package OSAT.
+Using the Golem R package, an opinionated framework for building production-grade shiny applications.

 File format must be tab delimited and have column names, example can be seen here:

 <pre>
 ID	SampleType	Race	AgeGrp